JavanXD/LasVegasNightlifeApp-Workshop/CHALLENGE_6.md

 ## Testing Your Implementation

-1. After adding the `report-to` directive to your CSP and making the changes in the code, restart the application: `npm start`
+1. After adding the `report-uri` directive to your CSP and making the changes in the code, restart the application: `npm start`
 2. Visit the main app: `http://localhost:3000`
 3. Visit the CSP dashboard: `http://localhost:3000/csp-dashboard`
 4. Trigger violations (e.g. using the XSS payload from previous challenges)